A dystopia of a divided country – and of a future that has forgotten the past.

 When Akseli is given total access to Heaven, he’s soon about to be consumed by the virtual reality – until he meets a woman called Iina.
 The meeting in Heaven is so powerful that they decide to meet in reality, too.
 After that, everything changes.

 Heaven is a dystopian novel that deals with topical issues: climate change, growing inequality within a welfare state, technological inventions and their growing power, and nationalist movements.
 Winner of the publisher’s novel competition and the European Union Prize for Literature in 2019, Heaven has gotten glowing reviews.
+It has also been nominated for Helmet Literature Prize, given to a future classic by the libraries in the metropolitan area of Helsinki.

 “Leino’s novel builds layers of several interesting themes.
 It ponders, whether happiness can be found in artificial reality or rather in the ability to feel and function.
 Even when the future seems hopeless, there are people who won’t content themselves with the status quo.
 They want change.”